BA in Allied Health with Business Emphasis

 Note: Entry requirements differ among graduate schools and jobs.
-Students are responsible to research the requirements of graduate programs and professions in which they are interested.
+Students are responsible for researching the requirements of graduate programs and professions in which they are interested.

 All of the following requirements must be met to continue as an allied health, biology, biochemistry, or chemistry major.
 A student’s failure to maintain these requirements will result in him or her being dropped from the major.
 Reentry to the major is by petition only.

 - Must maintain a minimum cumulative GPA of 2.0 in all biology, chemistry, biochemistry, math, and physics courses required for the major.

-- Must complete each BIOC, BIOL, or CHEM course with a C- or higher in order for the course to meet a degree requirement in the Department of Biology and Chemistry.
+- Must complete each course required for the major with a C- or higher for the course to meet a degree requirement in the Department of Biology and Chemistry.